 Tāwhirimātea attacks his brothers

 To take revenge on his brothers, Tāwhirimātea first attacked Tāne Mahuta – the god of the forest, who had separated Rangi and Papa.
-The mighty trees of Tāne’s domain were snapped in the middle and fell to the ground.
+The mighty trees of Tāne’s domain were snapped in two and fell to the ground.
 Then Tāwhirimātea attacked Tangaroa, the god of the sea, causing the waves to grow as tall as mountains.
 After this he turned on Rongomātāne, whose domain was cultivated food and the kūmara (sweet potato), and Haumia-tikitiki, god of fern root and uncultivated food.
 To escape, they hid within their mother Papatūānuku.
 That is why kūmara and fern root burrow into the earth.

 Rain, hail and dew

-During this time, Tāwhirimātea also released Uanui (terrible rain), Uaroa (long continued rain) and Uawhatu (fierce hail-storms).
+During this time, Tāwhirimātea also released Uanui (terrible rain), Uaroa (long-continued rain) and Uawhatu (fierce hailstorms).
 Their offspring were Haumaringi (mist), Haumarotoroto (heavy dew), and Tōmairangi (light dew).